maddenp/iotaa/README.md

 ### Atomic Writes

 Since `iotaa` uses assets' `ready` predicates to guide execution and does not rely on e.g. a progress database, it is important that when assets claim to be ready, they really are.
 A notorious source of error in this regard is partially written files.
-Given, for example `asset(ref=path, ready=path.is_file)`, if the task function creating `path` opens that file, starts writing to it, then is killed before writing is complete, a future invocation of the workflow will see the asset as ready and will not re-execute the task.
+Given, for example `Asset(ref=path, ready=path.is_file)`, if the task function creating `path` opens that file, starts writing to it, then is killed before writing is complete, a future invocation of the workflow will see the asset as ready and will not re-execute the task.
 Worse, a task depending on this one will assume that it can use the incomplete output.

 To protect against this, consider writing to a temporary file and then renaming the file (an [atomic operation](https://rcrowley.org/2010/01/06/things-unix-can-do-atomically.html)) when the file is complete.
 A context manager similar to the following may be useful: